reactjs/react.dev/beta/src/content/reference/react-dom/components/input.md

 }
 ```

 If this doesn't fix the problem, it's possible that the input gets removed and re-added from the DOM on every keystroke.
-This can happen if you're accidentally [resetting state](/learn/preserving-and-resetting-state) on every re-render.
-For example, this can happen if the input or one of its parents always receives a different `key` attribute, or if you nest component definitions (which is not allowed in React and causes the "inner" component to always be considered a different tree).
+This can happen if you're accidentally [resetting state](/learn/preserving-and-resetting-state) on every re-render, for example if the input or one of its parents always receives a different `key` attribute, or if you nest component function definitions (which is not supported and causes the "inner" component to always be considered a different tree).

 ---